radumarias/interview_project_alexandru_tomuta/README.md

 * Google API calls integration
 * Google API autocomplete for location search
 * Google API places response mapping - using Jackson Json mapper

-TODO:

-* Do we need to make Google API calls from back-end?
-We can just move these API calls in client and any CRUD operations - saved in back-end db.
-* DB integration - add Hibernate support, entities, persistence layer *almost ready*
+* DB integration - add Hibernate support, entities, persistence layer
-* Add browser geolocation - find current location instead of a search.
 * Persist locations to DB
-* Display locations from DB on client-side
 * Enable CRUD operation for locations
 * Cross check location look-up with DB values and update accordingly
+* ~~Do we need to make Google API calls from back-end?
+We can just move these API calls in client and any CRUD operations - saved in back-end db.~~

+TODO:

+* Display locations from DB on client-side
 * Setup docker container for GWT app
 * Implement unit tests
 * Create module for Integration Tests